bodrick/awesome/README.md

 *   [jagandeepbrar/lunasea](https://github.com/jagandeepbrar/lunasea) - Self-hosted software controller built using Flutter
 *   [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) - Get Android app updates straight from the source.
 *   [nyxiereal/XToolbox](https://github.com/nyxiereal/XToolbox) - XToolBox - A collection of 150+ Windows 10/11 optimization and tweaking apps!
-*   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
 *   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (KDBX 3 and KDBX 4) compatible.
 *   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
 *   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond